 - Provides stylized 63-foot hybrid-electric Rapid Transit Vehicles with five sets of doors, located on both sides of the coach

-The workshop tour will end at the Global Center for Health Innovation for an hour-long workshop and group brainstorm centered around solutions and strategies for BRT and regional transportation systems around the world.
+The workshop tour will end at the Global Center for Health Innovation for an hour-long workshop and group brainstorm centered around solutions and strategies for BRT, regional transportation systems, and first and last-mile mobility solutions around the world.

 Workshop Tour #9: Connecting the Unconnected - Broadband Access, Training, and Workforce Readiness